Punktum-dk/epp-service-specification/README.md

 - This environment is intended for client development towards the DK Hostmaster EPP service
 - info and check requests made to this environment will reflect sandbox data.
 For host objects, some static content synched in by DK Hostmaster, in addition to sandbox data
-- create requests made to this environment will be serialised in the sandbox environment, provided that syntax and data are valid
+- create requests made to this environment will be serialized in the sandbox environment, provided that syntax and data are valid
 - Domains will be enqueued and are processed for possible activation, responses are reflected in pollable messages, propagation into a zone file is not supported
-- Contacts (users) can be created, but will not be available in other systems like the self-service system etc.
+- Contacts (users) can be created and will be available in the sandbox system

 - The Change Password operation will only change the password on the sandbox environment
 - The sandbox environment is available at: epp-sandbox.dk-hostmaster.dk port 700
 - This environment is available to both registrars and name server administrators

 Please note that when you first start to use the EPP sandbox environment, the access credentials are matching your production credentials.
 If these do not work as expected (e.g. error `2200`). please contact: tech@dk-hostmaster.dk to get the credentials synchronized.

+For more information on the consolidated sandbox environment please see [the specification](https://github.com/DK-Hostmaster/sandbox-environment-specification).

 <a id="implementation-requirements"></a>
 ## Implementation Requirements